 Through its extended ecosystem, Kafka is used to build real-time streaming data pipelines – it is all about data in motion.
 A real-time data pipeline is a means of moving data from its origin or multiple heterogeneous origins (source) to a destination (target) which can handle millions of events at scale in real time.
 It combines messaging, storage, and stream processing to allow storage and analysis of both historical and real-time data.

-Redis Enterprise (the target), along with additional data models such as time series, JSON, and graph, is an in-memory database capable of easily ingesting and managing a variety of data models from multiple sources, providing real-time analysis and data access.
+Redis Enterprise (the target), along with additional data models such as time series and JSON, is an in-memory database capable of easily ingesting and managing a variety of data models from multiple sources, providing real-time analysis and data access.
 Real-time access is where the data store presents the most current data and responds to queries all in real time.
 Redis Enterprise and Kafka using Kafka Streams deliver real-time access and analysis for heterogeneous data sources.

 The Kafka community relies on Kafka Connect to integrate with other applications and data systems, so we made connectors.
 Redis Enterprise provides pre-built, Confluent certified connectors for Kafka Connect to help you quickly and reliably integrate Redis Enterprise and Kafka.
 The Kafka-Redis Sink Connector exports data from Kafka to Redis Enterprise.
 The Kafka-Redis Source Connector subscribes to Redis Enterprise channels using Redis Enterprise Pub/Sub and writes the received messages to Kafka.